 For information on how to view and analyze model variables, see Model Statistics.

 The Simscape solver computes the initial conditions only once, at the beginning of simulation (t = 0).
-In the Solver Configuration block dialog box, the default is that the Start simulation from steady state check box is not selected.
+In the Solver Configuration block, the default is that the Start simulation from steady state check box is not selected.
 If it is selected in your model, see Finding an Initial Steady State.

 The solver computes the initial conditions by finding initial values for all the system variables that exactly satisfy all the model equations.
 You can affect the initial conditions computation by block-level variable initialization, that is, by specifying the priority and target initial values on the Variables tab of the block dialog boxes.
 You can also initialize variables for a whole model from a saved operating point.